 If that new version of going into the Promised Land was not enough to get my attention this big burly man with dark curly hair started doing something weird with his foot.
 He pointed the toe of his shoe to the floor then it seemed like he was digging a hole in the floor with his foot.

 The way he worded the issue of toileting in the dessert was rather disconcerting to 10-year-old little me.
-I am convinced that Olive never would have told us they the Israelites went number one or number two.
+I am convinced that Olive never would have told us that the Israelites went number one or number two.
 Gross!

 His words about having to poop in the dessert-like that for 40 years literally scared the crap out of me.